ColinEspinas/awe/README.md

 This concept aims to **reduce bloat** and offer **a large panel of customization options**.

 [**Find more about available packages here**](https://github.com/ineka-dev/packages)

-## CI/CD Workflows

-This project uses GitHub Actions for CI/CD jobs.

-We have workflows to:
-- Build and test the project on each pull request.
-- Build, test and release the project.
-- Generate a documentation and deploy it.

 ## Contributing
 Any help and contribution is welcome, feel free to submit issues and/or contribute to the project.